 I bet you are very familiar with rice cookers as you might be using them on a daily basis.
-However, if you want to cook at a Japanese household, understanding all the functions of both tools are very important since most of these electronics are in Japanese only.
+However, if you want to cook in a Japanese household, understanding all the functions of both tools is very important since most of these electronics are in Japanese only.

-But don’t worry, we are here to walk you through every single button on these electronics and to make sure that you will know the basic control & commands.
+But don’t worry, we are here to walk you through every single button on these electronic devices to make sure that you will know the basic control & commands.
 Let’s start with the rice cooker!

 Japanese Rice Cooker for Japanese rice.

 Having rice in their daily meal is essential for a lot of people and Japan is just one of these countries.
-But what makes Japan stands out the most when it comes to rice cooking is not only the premium quality and unique flavor of Japanese rice.
-The rice cooking technology on every household’s dinner table is top notch.
-It is because a majority of the rice cooker in Japan are designed to do multiple things other than just cooking rice.
-The more advanced it is, the more expensive it gets, a top-tier rice cooker can cost you a big fortune.
+But what makes Japan stands out the most when it comes to rice cooking is not only the premium quality and unique flavor of Japanese rice but that the rice cooking technology of every household’s dinner table is top notch. this is because a majority of the rice cookers in Japan are designed to do multiple things other than just cooking rice.
+The more advanced these functions are, the more expensive the rice cooker gets; a top-tier rice cooker can cost you a small fortune.

-But since I don’t have that extra money to spend and the only thing I want my rice cooker to do is to cook rice, the rice cooker that I will be using in this article will be very basic (yet still has plenty of buttons and baking option).
+But since I don’t have that extra money to spend and the only thing I want my rice cooker to do is to cook rice, the rice cooker that I will be using in this article will be very basic (yet still has plenty of buttons as well as a baking option).

 The most important button is “炊飯”

 炊飯/再加熱 (suihan/ saikanetsu): Start or cook button, it also serves as the reheat button.

 予約 (yoyaku): Reservation, you only need to use it when you want to plan ahead when to have your rice cooked.

 Left & right direction: the two buttons are only used when adjusting time.